askonube/IR-Powershell-Web-Request/README.md

- It is known at this point that the scripts were downloaded but it was not confirmed if they were executed.
-Another query was run.
+At this point, it was confirmed that the scripts were downloaded, but it was not yet confirmed if they were executed.
+A follow-up query was run.

 ![image](https://github.com/user-attachments/assets/4adb0e5b-62cd-473a-95e0-616095f5e3f3)

-It was determined that the user `ylavnu` downloaded 4 different malicious PowerShell scripts with 4 different commands on the host machine `win-vm-mde`.
+It was determined that the user `ylavnu` downloaded four different malicious PowerShell scripts with four distinct commands on the host machine `win-vm-mde`.
 The scripts were then passed off to the malware reverse engineering team.
-Here are the short descriptions for each script:
+Below are brief descriptions of each script:

 **portscan.ps1**: Scans a specified range of IP addresses for open ports from a list of common ports and logs the results.